kerenli/Data-Science-UAB-Summer-Camp/README.md

 1. Clone or download this repository.
 2. Install R and RStudio.
-3. Open the materials in the `lectures/` folder.
+3. Open the materials in the root folder.
 4. Verify that datasets in the `data/` folder are accessible.
 5. Complete **Lecture 0: Introduction to R** before the start of camp.